By Esha Shah

 Because most of these diets are restrict consumption of specific food groups, the body does not have access to the nutrients that are only found in those food groups.
 This is the start of either malnutrition or another health problem.
 In reality, the body requires the nutrients from all food groups (yes, even carbs and fats) to function properly. (eg. The Raw Food Diet , Cookie Diet )

 Your body is not getting all the nutrients it needs, and in addition to that, your calorific intake is too less.
 You should keep a calorific deficit of 500 at the most for effective and sustainable weight loss.
 In most fad diets, the calorific deficit is much higher.
-You are left with no energy for either your work or your workout. (eg. Juice Cleanse )
+This leaves you with no energy for either your work or your workout. (eg. Juice Cleanse )

 Those 5kgs you were happy to shed in the first month were the water weight in your body.
 Left with no reserves, you suffer from dehydration.